spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 ### `dataspaces[*].measurements[*].selector`

 Used to select which field in the data source to map to this measurement name.
-Defaults to `name` if not provided.
+Defaults to the measurement name if not provided.

 **Example**